Spilt Milk (Jellyfish album): Contemporary

 In his review for Rocky Mountain News, Justin Mitchell called Spilt Milk a "lavishly produced album that begs comparisons to the best of Queen, Supertramp, Squeeze and Paul McCartney, remixed through Jellyfish's '90s sensibilities."
 He wrote that "what pulls the whole CD together is an unerring sense of superb melodies, harmonies and a lush wall of instruments ranging from basic guitars, bass and drums to the occasional banjo or woodwind section flying through the mix. ... symphonic but never pretentious, sweet but not cloying and crafted throughout with a sly, lyrical sense of humor."
 Jon Pareles, in The New York Times, said that the band "proudly join[ed] pop's lineage of tuneful tricksters."
-OffBeats Pete Fight wrote that the production was "superb, full of clever flourishes and turnarounds" and that "the songs themselves are great, full of memorable melodies, hooks and lyrics".
+OffBeats Pete Ficht wrote that the production was "superb, full of clever flourishes and turnarounds" and that "the songs themselves are great, full of memorable melodies, hooks and lyrics".
 Although he believed the album was less immediately accessible than Bellybutton, "the more complex arrangements hold promise for future endeavors."

 Bruce Bitt of the San Jose Mercury News described Spilt Milk as being "as compelling a homage to the Beatles and the Beach Boys as there is", but one that is "so heavy on production sleight-of-hand that the melodies sometimes collapse beneath the weight of the sound."
 Though he criticized the album for being "frustratingly derivative", he praised its "sprawling production and loving performances".
 Spins Eric Weisbard said that "by pretending to emulate the past, Jellyfish obliterates it. ...
 When events of not-so-great importance occur twice, the first time it's a farce, the second time it's a dull tragedy."

 David Barton of The Sacramento Bee wrote that the album "stoops beneath the Beatles to borrow from Supertramp and Queen at its most bombastic, which may be fascinating listening at first, but quickly grows irritating."
 He also criticized the lackluster songs and the band for failing to define their own "style and personality".
 Mark Caro of the Chicago Tribune praised the album's instrumentation, production, and Manning and Sturmer's songwriting, but asked, "Is it possible for "The Ghost at Number One" to cram in just a few more Beach Boys/"Pet Sounds" touches?
 Is there really a song here called "Too Much, Too Little, Too Late"?"
 He concluded that "Pop's greatest groups have been about more than just craftsmanship, and they didn't require the listener to expend so much energy discerning between the homage and the fromage."